eorigbo/coding-interview-prep/README.md

 ----------------------------
 ### 3. Greedy Algorithms
-Solutions to greedy algorithm questions can be found in the package **com.problems.interviewcake.code.greedy**.
+Solutions to greedy algorithm questions can be found in the package **com.problems.interviewcake.code.ch3_greedy**.
 Test cases can be found in the package **com.problems.interviewcake.test.greedy**.
 Test cases share the same name as the solution files, with Test added at the end.
 Greedy algorithm questions in my repo include:

 **1\.
 Sell Stocks Once:** Write a function that determines the optimal buy and sell time for a given stock, given its prices yesterday.